khansohil530/tech-notes/docs/Courses/foos/process.md

     combine all these libraries in same executable, but that’d increase the size of `exe` drastically which is why they're kept dynamic for ease of distribution.

-This execution file has specific format, for example Unix like OS uses ELF (1) layout for its binaries which the OS understands.
+This executable file has specific format, (for example Unix like OS uses ELF (1) layout for its binaries) which the OS understands, using which it can load the process with required content and metadata to execute provided instructions.
 {.annotate}

 1. **E**xecutable and **L**inked **F**ormat